View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Distance: 17,5km | Time: 7-8 hours | Difficulty: moderate (500m elevation gain) | Trailhead: end of Los Charitos street, well marked

-The other most famous and popular, and definitely one of the best hikes in El Chalten is to the Laguna Torre.
+The other most famous and popular is the Laguna Torre.
 It can be done as an out-and-back trail, starting from the town itself, so you save on transfer costs.

 Going to Cerro Torre, you follow the route of Rio Fitz Roy up until the source.
 The whole time, if you’re lucky, you’ll get to enjoy Torre Massif.
 The route is steep at the very beginning and at the end, for the last kilometre or so.
 Otherwise, it’s rather easy.
 Some parts sandy, some parts rocky – as it should be.
 The route has different viewpoints along the way, for example, Mirador del Torre which offers a magnificent view of the Adela range and Cerro Torre.